HaroonAlnhdi/Project-Plan/README.md

 1. The user should be able to see a landing page when I arrive at the website to know I'm in the right place.

-2. he user must be able to see the "start game" button .
+2. the user must be able to see the "start game" button .

 3. The user should be able to see one question at a time with multiple answer options.